michaelshiloh/NetworkEverything/schedule.md

 		[video instructions](https://www.raspberrypi.org/help/videos/)
 		if you prefer.

-2.2.
-Boot your Raspberry Pi

-2.2.1.
-Insert the SD card into the Raspberry Pi
+3. Insert the SD card into the Raspberry Pi

-2.2.2.
-Go to the IM lab and borrow a monitor, a keyboard, and a mouse.
+2. Go to the IM lab and borrow a monitor, a keyboard, and a mouse.
 			[This](https://www.imore.com/how-get-started-using-raspberry-pi) set of
 			instructions has a pretty good picture of how to plug them in.

-2.2.3.
-Follow the setup instructions
+3. Follow the setup instructions

-2.3.
-When you reboot, configure your Raspberry Pi on the IMNetwork.
-It
-			won't work yet on the NYU network.
+3. When you reboot, configure your Raspberry Pi on the IMNetwork.
+It won't work yet on the NYU network.

-2.4.
-Enable ssh.
-It turns out that ssh is already installed on your
-		Raspberry Pi, you just need to enable it.
+4. Enable ssh.
+It turns out that ssh is already installed on your Raspberry Pi, you just need to enable it.
 Good instructions are [here](https://thepi.io/how-to-ssh-into-the-raspberry-pi/).